databendlabs/databend-docs/docs/en/guides/56-security/access-control/03-ownership.md

 The ownership of an object can be granted from one role to another.
 Once it is granted from one role to another, the ownership is transferred to the new role.

 - Granting ownership to the built-in role `public` is not recommended for security reasons.
 If a user is in the `public` role when creating a object, then all users will have ownership of the object because each Databend user has the `public` role by default.
 Databend recommends creating and assigning customized roles to users instead of using the `public` role for clarified ownership management.
+For information about the built-in roles, see [Built-in Roles](02-roles.md).
 - If a role that has ownership of an object is deleted, an account_admin can grant ownership of the object to another role.
 - Ownership cannot be granted for tables in the `default` database, as it is owned by the built-in role `account_admin`.